-Welcome to the website of the Anthropologist and Photographer Alban von Stockhausen.
+Welcome to the personal website of the anthropologist Alban von Stockhausen.

-Please visit the different sections of the site, to find out about my work as an anthropologist and photographer in the Greater Himalayan Region.
-Most of my current and past research and exhibition projects were focussed on the Naga tribes of Northeast India and Burma, the Shamanistic cultures of Eastern Nepal and the topic of Visual Anthropology.
-For details, please check out my CV and the list of selected publications in the ‘About’ section.
-If you are interested in my work as a photographer and my photographic archive, please visit the ‘Photography‘ section of the website.
+Please visit the different sections of the site, to find out about my work in the Greater Himalayan Region.
+Most of my current and past research and exhibition projects are focused on South- and Southeast-Asia: the Naga tribes of Northeast India and Burma, the Shamanistic cultures of Eastern Nepal and various local groups of Southern China.
+I am especially interested in the topic of Visual Anthropology, material culture, ritual, oral traditions and questions of archives and ethnographic exhibitions.
+For further details, please see my CV and the list of selected publications in the ‘About’ section.
+If you are interested in my work as a photographer and my personal photographic archive, please visit the ‘Photography‘ section of the website.

-I’m currently based in Vienna (Austria), where I work and live together with my wife, the Anthropologist Marion Wettstein and our daughter Anaïs.
+I am based in Bern (Switzerland), where I work and live together with my wife, the Anthropologist Marion Wettstein and our two children.

 Nepal: Ritual Space Mimesis

-In my current project titled "Ritual and Space: Identity based on Ritual Landscape among the Rai of Eastern Nepal", the main research question is concerned with ritual landscapes and territories as perceived by the Rai communities.
+In the postDoc project titled "Ritual and Space: Identity based on Ritual Landscape among the Rai of Eastern Nepal", the main research question was concerned with ritual landscapes and territories as perceived by the Kirat Rai communities in Eastern Nepal.
 In what ways are they defined as a sacred topography in myth and ritual?
 And how are they used in the formation of contemporary identities? more info...»